 Garbage Collection, in platforms that use it, is often dominantly responsible for application responsiveness and latency behavior.
 Gil will review and classify the various garbage collectors and collection techniques available in managed runtimes today.
 We will define terms and metrics common to all collectors, classify some commonly available collector mechanisms, and discuss the tradeoffs involved in balancing responsiveness requirements against other concerns (like throughput, space, etc.).
 We will include an interactive discussion of how these tradeoffs play off in the real world.

-Software developers, architects, technical leaders and anyone with an interest in designing or measuring for latency in software environments.
+WHO SHOULD ATTEND Software developers, architects, technical leaders and anyone with an interest in designing or measuring for latency in software environments.